-Third-party recruiters may utilize the Career Center’s recruiting services in line with the following guidelines:
+Third-party recruiters may utilize the Life Design Lab’s recruiting services in line with the following guidelines:

 - Third-party recruiters will not disclose student information in any way to any employer or other person or entity without obtaining prior written consent from the student.

-- Third-party recruiters attending career fairs will disclose the names of the represented employers to the Career Center if requested.
+- Third-party recruiters attending career fairs will disclose the names of the represented employers to the Life Design Lab if requested.

-- Third-party recruiters may post full-time jobs and internships in the Career Center’s Handshake system.
+- Third-party recruiters may post full-time jobs and internships in the Life Design Lab’s Handshake system.

 - Third-party recruiters may not participate in on-campus interviews or resume drops.